Working Dogs

 About the Black Russian Terrier

-The Black Russian Terrier is a very large working dogs known for its balanced nature and highly intelligent mind.
-Adaptable to most living situations, the Black Russian Terrier is best matched with experienced owners.
+The Black Russian Terrier is a very large working dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Black Russian Terrier is best matched with experienced owners.
 Typically standing 26 to 28 inches at the shoulder and weighing 80 to 140 pounds, this breed has a life expectancy of 10 to 11 years, making it a devoted companion for the right family.

 Originally classified within the Working Dogs group, the Black Russian Terrier brings a distinct combination of traits that sets it apart.
 The Black Russian Terrier has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Black Russian Terrier loves being close to its people and forms strong bonds with every member of the household.